briansimiyuj/doctor-appointment-app/README.md

     vi.
 Update the doctorSlots state with the time slots array vii.
 Run getAvailableSlots function when the doctor info is updated

+    #### Time slot management

+      1. Check if dynamic time slot management is updating based on day selection

 #### Booking Slots Component

   1. Create Booking Days component and mount it on Booking Slots component